Josephine Fleming was born: Laura Josephine Cowan March 14, 1838, in Eufaula, Alabama.

 I have seen throughout much of my research of the Cowan family, a common trait among almost every member I've looked up.
 That trait is humility.
 Sometimes you see families who are wealthy, have large homes, servants, cooks, and nannies for their children, enjoy flaunting their wealth and even seek attention for almost everything they do, including charity.
 Not the Flemings.
 They were as humble as it gets.
 Both Dr. Fleming and his wife, Josephine, each had a cheery disposition and walked in humility always.
 Not that they never had the same challenges, tragedies, and heartaches we experience on a daily basis.
 But it was how they handled these challenges that made them who they were.

 In the meantime I did find a photo of the Cowan family home in Eufaula.
 This is Josephine's childhood home.

 This isn't what it looked like when she lived there.
 At the time of this photo it would have been 40 years later.

 As fate would have it, while living in this very house, Dr. Robert Fleming's life would forever change.
 It was a terrible accident that took place here one night.
-It was sometime in the summer of 1862, that Dr. Fleming was walking in his sleep.
+It was sometime in the summer of 1862, that Dr. Fleming took to walking in his sleep.
 Robert mindlessly walked down the hallway and toward that 2nd floor balcony when the last step he took caused him to fall over the railing to the porch below.
-When his body slammed down on the porch, he hit in such a way that his injured spine would never recover, leaving him paralyzed from the waist down and confined to a wheel chair for the rest of his life.
+When his body slammed down on the porch, he hit in such a way that his injured spine would never recover.
+Robert was left paralyzed from the waist down and confined to a wheel chair for the rest of his life.